-The school district in coordination with the State welfare agency will consider the following factors: Appropriateness of the current educational setting and proximity of placement, preference of student, preference of parents or educational decision maker, the student's attachment to the school, including the meaningful relationships with staff and peers, placement of the student's educational and sociolemotional needs.
-District personnel involved in the decision making will include the superintednent, homeless liaison, transportation dingretor, publicing principal, teacher, and when appropriate the sociol worker.
-DCFS has the final say if a resolution cannot be
+The school district in coordination with the State welfare agency will consider the following factors: Appropriateness of the current educational setting and proximity of placement, preference of student, preference of parents or educational decision maker, the student's attachment to the school's climate on the student, including safety, and the availability and quality of the services in the school to meet the student's educational and socio-emotional needs.
+District personnel involved in the decision making will include the superintendent, homeless linking, transportation director, and when appropriate the social worker.
+DCFS has the final say if a resolution cannot be determined.

-The school district in coordination with the State welfare agency will consider the following factors: Appropriateness of the current educational setting and proximity of placement, preference of student, preference of parents or educational decision maker, the student's attachment to the school, including the meaningful relationships with staff and peers, placement of the student's seducational and socio-emotional needs.
+The school district in coordination with the State welfare agency will consider the following factors: Appropriateness of the current educational setting and proximity of placement, preference of student, preference of parents or educational decision maker, the student's attachment to the school's climate on the student, including the meaningful relationships with staff and peers, placement of the student's educational and socio-emotional needs.
 District personnel involved in the decision making will include the superintendent, homeless liaison, transportation director, building principal, teacher, and when appropriate the social worker.
-DCFS has the final say if a resolution cannot be
+DCFS has the final say if a resolution cannot be determined.